phoe-trash/value-semantics-utils/README.md

 * Data should be represented via primitive Common Lisp types and standard classes.
   * It should be possible to use cyclic references for programming convenience.
 * It should be possible to consider a type mismatch an abnormal situation while comparing for equivalence.
+  * It should be possible to use `:type` arguments for class slots and have runtime assertions for type checks without risking undefined behavior or depending on implementation-defined behavior.
 * Value semantics should be used to compare data for ~~equality~~equivalence.
 In particular, two classes should be equivalent if their types and contents are equivalent.
   * The only exception to using pure value semantics should be cycle detection in data structures, for which there seems to be no solution better than identity comparison.
     * (Thankfully, there are no generators or infinite lists in Lisp.)